olountain/Locusts/Notes/Before Next Meeting.md

 #### I. Code:

 - [x] discuss investigation into unlikely 'comets' found where rproba=1.
-- [ ] use of dalex package to understand predictor combinations - kinda done
+- [x] use of dalex package to understand predictor combinations
-- [ ] tiling 2-d slices of predictors to study patterns at basic level
+- [x] tiling 2-d slices of predictors to study patterns at basic level
 - [ ] PCA on subsets of predictors (clustered by label) to learn the combinations of predictors associated with labels.
   - not really sure what this tells me...